 Navigating our Current Uncertainty

-All these factors come together to produce an uncanny mixed message state where the market is not quite sure where it will go in the near future.
-For those companies in Education and Technology, this is a time to assess how things are going and then start to take steps to put themselves into a position to succeed moving forward.
+Current economic and political factors come together to produce an uncanny mixed message state where the market is not quite sure where it will go in the near future.
+For those companies in Education and EdTech, this is a time to assess how things are going and then start to take steps to put themselves into a position to succeed moving forward.

 How Do You Build Your Team for Growth in Times of Uncertainty?